FFmpeg/FFV1/ffv1.md

 #### State Transition Table

-In this mode a State Transition Table is used, indicating in which state the decoder will move to, based on the current state and the value extracted from [@figureGetRacPseudoCode].
+In this mode, a State Transition Table is used, indicating in which state the decoder will move to, based on the current state and the value extracted from [@figureGetRacPseudoCode].

 SVGI:!---
 SVGI:![svg](statetransitiontable1.svg "state transition table 1")